phinioxGlade/gbstudio-auto-scroller/README.md

 ## Part 2 - Screen Sized Boss

 ### How-to create a moveable screen sized boss
 The primary threat of the level is a screen sized drill that instantly kills the player if they collide.
 The player must avoid random thrust forward attacks as the screen automatically scrolls left.
 The boss is always visible during play with a dynamic position due thrust attacks.
 The boss is created using the [Overlay Window Layer](https://www.gbstudio.dev/docs/scripting/script-glossary/screen) and a sprite with largest possible collision boundary box (128 x 128px).
 The sprite's location is synchronized with the overlay windows movenment, the difficultly being that the overlay window and the sprite coordinates are relative to the screen and camera respectively.
-Pinned sprite's cannot be used to overcome disparity as they lack the "On Collision" event, instead you'll need calculate the overlay window position as if is camera relative.
+Pinned sprite's cannot be used to overcome disparity as they lack the "On Hit" event, instead you'll need calculate the overlay window position as if is camera relative.
 Once the calculated overlay position is known, set the sprite to that location.
 This needs to be done every frame to insure that the boss' collision boundary box is in the correct position.

+### Limitations of the overlay
+The drill is positioned on the right and attacks from the right, this is intentional.
+The top left corner of the overlay window can be positioned between (x=0, y=0) to (x=160, y=144), it can not be position at (x=-80, y=40) or any negative coordinate.
+I have designed this boss to work within the layer's limitations.
+So it is easy to use this to create a boss attack from right to left, bottom to top or bottom right to top left corner.

 ### Filling the overlay window layer
 You can copy a subsection of the background layer into the window layer using [VM_OVERLAY_SET_SUBMAP](https://www.gbstudio.dev/docs/scripting/gbvm/gbvm-operations#vm_overlay_set_submap) or [VM_OVERLAY_SET_SUBMAP_EX](https://www.gbstudio.dev/docs/scripting/gbvm/gbvm-operations#vm_overlay_set_submap) GBVM commands.
 For our needs the VM_OVERLAY_SET_SUBMAP is simpler as we can use hard coded values.